themagicalmammal/howtolinux/README.md

 Encryption adds a layer to the disk, so there's a performance penalty.
 In day to day operations you wouldn't notice it though, but there's an argument that older hardware might suffer if they're already in the limit.
 But it's usually a very useful feature to have, you never know what will happen to your hardware, if it's lost or stolen, you don't want to think about people having access to your stuff as well.

 #### Q. Should I use Btrfs or Ext4?
-**Ans.** It depends, As Btrfs is starting to become a trend since Fedora adopted it & it ships with Fedora 33.
+**Ans.** It depends, As Btrfs is in it's infancy state also Ext4 is a more popular option.
+But, Btrfs is starting to become a trend since Fedora adopted it & it ships with Fedora 33.
 Also, I am using this on both of my systems.
 I installed Btrfs on my desktop & noticed that Btrfs is surprisingly fast.
 But, I do not know if this is the case with every distro. <br />

 To fix installation bugs
 ```bash